 - 1.1.1 This Rail Industry Standard (RIS) sets out requirements and guidance for adding, removing or updating a Lettered Differential Permissible Speed (LDPS) on the GB mainline network.
 The requirements and guidance set out in this RIS are applicable to the consideration of an LDPS.
-Rather than being a complete set of all requirements for use of an LDPS, the content of this RIS is complementary to requirements and guidance set out in other RISs, Railway Group Standards (RGSs) and National Technical Specification Notices (NTSNs). - 1.1.2 This document sets out processes for determining whether an LDPS is appropriate and which LDPS may provide the best cost benefit.
-Implementation of the selected option will follow the usual industry processes of Network Change, Vehicle Change and Route Compatibility assessment, as appropriate.
-These processes are unchanged by this document. - 1.1.3 This RIS also includes, in the appendices, case studies of potential and actual applications of LDPSs on the network.
-The content of this document is informed by the output of the RSSB research project T1163 (2020). - 1.1.4 RIS-2711-RST sets out industry-agreed criteria for rolling stock to be permissible to operate at differential speeds identified by the letters 'SP', 'MU' and 'HST' and gives guidance on the means of determining compliance with these criteria.
-This is to help railway undertakings (RUs), vehicle manufacturers and infrastructure managers (IMs) determine whether or not a type or design of rail vehicle, multiple unit or train formation (whether existing or proposed) can be permitted to make use of differential speeds identified by the letters 'SP', 'MU' and 'HST'. - 1.1.5 From 01 January 2021, the European Union (EU) Technical Specifications for Interoperability (TSIs) have ceased to apply in the United Kingdom (UK) and have been replaced by National Technical Specification Notices (NTSNs) pursuant to regulation 3B of the Railways (Interoperability) Regulations 2011 (as amended).
+Rather than being a complete set of all requirements for use of an LDPS, the content of this RIS is complementary to requirements and guidance set out in other RISs, Railway Group Standards (RGSs) and National Technical Specification Notices (NTSNs). - 1.1.2 This RIS also includes, in the appendices, case studies of potential and actual applications of LDPSs on the network.
+The content of this document is informed by the output of the RSSB research project T1163 (2020). - 1.1.3 RIS-2711-RST sets out industry-agreed criteria for rolling stock to be permissible to operate at differential speeds identified by the letters 'SP', 'MU' and 'HST' and gives guidance on the means of determining compliance with these criteria.
+This is to help railway undertakings (RUs), vehicle manufacturers and infrastructure managers (IMs) determine whether or not a type or design of rail vehicle, multiple unit or train formation (whether existing or proposed) can be permitted to make use of differential speeds identified by the letters 'SP', 'MU' and 'HST'. - 1.1.4 From 01 January 2021, the European Union (EU) Technical Specifications for Interoperability (TSIs) have ceased to apply in the United Kingdom (UK) and have been replaced by National Technical Specification Notices (NTSNs) pursuant to regulation 3B of the Railways (Interoperability) Regulations 2011 (as amended).
 The technical content of TSIs have been substantially reproduced in the NTSNs except where there are GB specific alternatives identified as specific cases in the relevant NTSNs.